 How do they compare on the facts?

 The verifiable fields are founding year and EU MiCA CASP status.
-Kraken (2011) is one of the oldest exchanges still operating and holds a confirmed CASP authorisation in our research; Binance (2017) is the largest by reported volume but its EU licence status was unconfirmed at the search date.
+Kraken (2011) is one of the oldest exchanges still operating and holds a confirmed CASP authorisation via Ireland; Binance (2017) is the largest by reported volume outside the EU/UK but withdrew its Greek MiCA application in June 2026 and paused new EU business from 1 July 2026 as the transitional period closed.
 We publish no fee schedules, coin counts, withdrawal limits or ratings we have not verified against each exchange's current pages.

-The practical contrast is regulatory clarity versus scale.
-Kraken's confirmed CASP authorisation and long, breach-light record (on its disclosures) sit against Binance's larger product range and liquidity, tempered by an unconfirmed EU licence and heavily country-fragmented availability.
+The practical contrast is now regulatory access versus scale.
+Kraken's confirmed CASP authorisation, UK FCA registration, long breach-light record (on its disclosures) and March 2026 Federal Reserve master account sit against Binance's larger product range and liquidity where it still operates, undercut by its EU service halt and lack of UK FCA authorisation.

 Regulation and risk

-Kraken's EU position is the clearer of the two: a confirmed MiCA CASP authorisation (Ireland/Luxembourg) that passports across the EU/EEA, verifiable on the ESMA register.
-Binance is private, has faced significant regulatory scrutiny in several jurisdictions, and we could not confirm a full EU MiCA CASP authorisation at the search date — an honest 'unverified', not a finding it is unlicensed.
+Kraken's EU position is the clearer of the two: a confirmed MiCA CASP authorisation via Ireland that passports across the EU/EEA, verifiable on the ESMA register, plus UK FCA registration.
+Binance is private, has faced sustained regulatory scrutiny in several jurisdictions, had its UK Binance Markets Ltd permissions cancelled in 2023, and withdrew its Greek MiCA application before halting new EU orders, deposits and staking on 1 July 2026 — it says it intends to re-apply, but as things stand it is outside the licensed EU perimeter.

 For both, cryptoassets are volatile and largely outside compensation-scheme protection, and a licence is not a safety guarantee.
-Verify the entity that serves your country before depositing on either.
+Verify the entity that serves your country before depositing on either, and check current status if you already hold funds on Binance in the EU.

 Who suits whom

-If you weight verifiable EU regulatory standing and a long operating history, Kraken is the stronger evidence.
-If you weight scale, liquidity and breadth of products, Binance leads — but only where it is legally available to you, and with its EU licence status unconfirmed in our research.
+If you weight verifiable EU regulatory standing, UK FCA registration and a long operating history, Kraken is the stronger evidence — and currently the only one of the two onboarding new EU customers under MiCA.
+If you're outside the EU/UK and weight scale, liquidity and breadth of products, Binance leads where it is legally available to you.

 Frequently asked questions